-Its the last day of 2008!
-Au Revoir old year.
-I don’t know about the rest of you, but I am ready for a New Year.
 In preparing for New Year’s Eve, bubbly is very much on my mind.
 And by bubbly, I mean Champagne.
+One of my dearest friends has called Champagne nothing more than “bad white wine.”
+I disagree.
 At only 90 calories a glass, Champagne helps me prepare for my coming New Year’s diet and usher out the old year in style.
-Today’s quest is to find some wonderful Champagne for our New Year’s festivities at an affordable price.
+For tonight, I will be uncorking some wonderful Champagne to welcome in 2010.
 I have two affordable favorites to recommend from California to The Recessionista’s readers.
 My top picks are Tattinger Champagne from Domaine Carneros and Thorton Champagnes from the Thorton Winery in Temecula, California.
-I must confess, my top pick is the Domaine Carneros Tattinger Champagne from Sonoma, CA. I’ve visited this winery and spent many a happy afternoon sitting on their patio overlooking the vineyards sampling their Pinot Noirs and their sparkling wine.
+I must confess, I am very partial to the Domaine Carneros Tattinger Champagne from Sonoma, CA. I’ve visited this winery and spent many a happy afternoon sitting on their patio overlooking the vineyards sampling their Pinot Noirs and their sparkling wine.
 If you can’t journey to the Champagne region of France, Domaine Carneros provides a cheap & cheerful alternative.
 The winery & tasting rooms are designed to look like a grand French chateau.
-Their vintage Brut Cuvee is listed on their website for $26.00 and has been rated 92 points by wine spectator.
-However, I have found it for less than $26.00 at Trader Joe’s grocery in California.
-If you’re in the US, check your local Trader Joe’s for it.
+Their vintage

 Of course, for many connoisseurs, there is only one source of fine Champagne, and that is France!
 After all, Champagne takes its name from a province in eastern France, near Paris.
 Leon Chandon offered many great Champagnes from Reims, France.

-After its initial invention a french monk named Dom Pierre Pérignon introduced various production and bottling improvements for Champagne.
-Today, its fair to say that Moet Chandon and Dom Perignon remain the jewels of the Champagne world.
-I heard yesterday on NPR that Champagne sales in 2008 are down, 4%.
-This had lead to sales on Champagne in wine stores all over the world.
-So check your local wine store today for prices on these two.
-NV Veuve Clicquot is available at many grocers, wine stores and Trader’s Joes in the US for under $40.00 US.
+After its initial invention a french monk named Dom Perignon remain the jewels of the Champagne world.
+Check your local wine store today for prices on these two.
 Korbel Champagne provides another affordable option for your consideration.